33-Year-Old Safety – Baltimore Ravens

 Eric Weddle Contract Information:

-Signed a five-year contract with the Chargers in July of 2011.
+Signed a four-year, $26 million deal with the Ravens in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Eric Weddle – simply subscribe now.